mschmidty/schmidty_notes/content/blog/r/dolores_flow_2024/dolores_flow_2024.md

 ![An image of a plot with predictions for the 2024 rafting season.
 The plot has some higher predictions lately and in January but is mostly predicting zero days.](./prediction_2024.jpg)

 If you want to read about how I made this model I wrote about [building the model last year](blog/r/2023-01-03-dolores_river_flow_predict).
-I also have all the model scripts, including this year, plus a github action that ran the model a couple of times a week last year [on github](https://github.com/mschmidty/dolores_flow_predict).
+I also have all the model scripts, including this year, plus a GitHub action that ran the model a couple of times a week last year [on github](https://github.com/mschmidty/dolores_flow_predict).

 Moving forward I'd like to continue my ["Just Do Statistics"](blog/statistics/learning_bayes_day1) theme and try to build a model using a Bayesian approach so that I can predict the outcomes probabilistically.
 Not sure if I'll have time.
 Maybe next year.